 It has been said that washing chicken eggs will remove its natural barrier which is called the bloom.

-If you want to clean your eggs, you can always remove dirt, etc. with a dry paper towel or cloth to keep this barrier intact.
+If you want to clean your eggs, you can always remove the dirt, etc. with a dry paper towel or soft cloth to keep this barrier intact.

-To refrigerate or not refrigerate your fresh chicken eggs?
+To refrigerate or not to refrigerate your chicken eggs?

-Some people do not believe in the need to refrigerate their chicken eggs and will just leave them on a counter instead of refrigerating them.
+chicken eggs and will just leave them on a counter instead of

 Eggs should last a long time on your counter as long as the area is somewhat cool and eggs are not subjected to a lot of heat.